ztlxltl/FamilyTreeView/README.md

 - tree:
   - move siblings closer together if positioning of their descendants allow it
-  - expanders (expand more ancestors / descendants / relatives of a specific person / family)
+  - more expanders (expand more relatives of a specific person / family)
-    - expand ancestor of a person (which are not visible due to selected maximum generation)
-    - expand descendants of a family (which are not visible due to selected minimum generation)
-    - expand other families / spouses of a person
-    - expand siblings of a person
+    - expand siblings of the active person or an ancestor
-    - expand parents and siblings of spouse of active person
+    - expand parents and siblings of spouse of the active person
-    - expand other parents of active person or ancestor
+    - expand other parents of the active person or an ancestor
     - maybe more
 - context menus (edit, add new person as parent, spouse, child etc.)
 - implement "add relative" button functionality